mebezac/helm-charts/charts/external-service-ingresses/README.md

 For each service defined in the values, this chart will create:

-1. A ClusterIP service with an Endpoints resource pointing to the external IP for each of the ports defined in the service_ports section
+1. A service with an EndpointSlice resource pointing to the external IP for each of the ports defined in the service_ports section
 2. One or more ingress rules based on the ingress configurations

 ## Examples